Deltares/hydromt/docs/user_guide/model_region.rst

     To filter basins, variable-threshold pairs to define streams can be used in combination with a bounding box or geometry file, e.g.: ``'uparea':30`` to filter based on streams with a minimum drainage area of 30 km2 or ``'strord':8`` to filter basins based on streams with a minimal stream order of 8.
+The variables should be available in the dataset on which the delineation is based, e.g. Hydro MERIT.

     - ``{'basin': [xmin, ymin, xmax, ymax], '<variable>': threshold}``